MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-configure.md

 ## Considerations and limitations

 * DLP policy templates aren't yet supported for Fabric DLP policies.
-When creating a DLP policy for Fabric, choose the "custom policy" option.
+When creating a DLP policy for Fabric, choose the *custom policy* option.
 * Fabric DLP policy rules currently support sensitivity labels and sensitive info types as conditions.